 The snow views of winter Spiti Valley trip will disturb you for a while but yeah cherish them till you make another trip to Spiti Valley in winters.

-Do not forget to follow me for all the latest updates on weather and road condition of Spiti Valley.
+Do not forget to follow me for all the latest updates on the weather and road conditions of Spiti Valley.